PedroHenriqueDevBR/vectoriz/README.md

 # RAG-vector-creator

 ## Overview

-This project implements a RAG (Retrieval-Augmented Generation) system for creating vector embeddings from documents.
-These embeddings can be used for efficient document retrieval and question answering applications.
+This project implements a RAG (Retrieval-Augmented Generation) system for creating and managing vector embeddings from documents using FAISS and NumPy libraries.
+It efficiently transforms text data into high-dimensional vector representations that enable semantic search capabilities, similarity matching, and context-aware document retrieval for enhanced question answering applications.

 ## Features